Guilouf/Stage_IRISA/README.md

 > If there is network problems, an alternative method is available: When running the script, add as a commandline argument the path to a genbank file, with this format: /path/_bacterianame.gb

-- Once the RECU??????? have been successfully executed, launching BDDD??? will translate the data into ASP facts
+- Once the recup_ec??????? have been successfully executed, launching Bddbis??? will translate the data into ASP facts

 #Data analysis with ASP
-A single script, ??????? handle all the tasks for the processing with ASP.
+A single script, asp_script, handle all the tasks for the processing with ASP.
 This script has several different commandline arguments, that does not have to be written in a particular order or does not have to be all present